 A sling is a cupped piece of leather tied to cords or thongs, and used as a hand catapult for throwing stones.
-In Society heraldry, the one registration to date is of a hand sling (à la David and Goliath); the cup is to base and thongs to chief by default.
+The better known form may be more fully termed a “hand sling” (à la David and Goliath); the cup is to base and thongs to chief by default.
+If the sling’s projectile must be specified (e.g., of another tincture), the hand sling is termed “loaded”.
+The hand sling is found in de Bara’s Blason des Armoiries, 1581 , in the attributed arms of King David.

 Rikk Starhurler bears: Vert, in bend sinister a sinister hand couped inverted grasping a sling proper, therein a mullet of four points Or.